Address geocoding: 1980s

 In the late 1970s, two main public domain geocoding platforms were in development: GRASS GIS and MOSS.
 The early 1980s saw the rise of many more commercial vendors of geocoding software, namely Intergraph, ESRI, CARIS, ERDAS, and MapInfo Corporation.
 These platforms merged the 1960s approach of separating spatial information with the approach of organizing this spatial information into database structures.

-In 1986, Mapping Display and Analysis System (MIDAS) became the first desktop geocoding software, designed for the DOS operating system.
+In 1986, Mapping Display and Analysis System (MIDAS) became the first desktop geocoding software, designed for MS-DOS.
 Geocoding was elevated from the research department into the business world with the acquisition of MIDAS by MapInfo.
 MapInfo has since been acquired by Pitney Bowes, and has pioneered in merging geocoding with business intelligence; allowing location intelligence to provide solutions for the public and private sectors.

 1990s

 The end of the 20th century had seen geocoding become more user-oriented, especially via open-source GIS software.
 Mapping applications and geospatial data had become more accessible over the Internet.

-Because the mail-out/mail-back technique was so successful in the 1980 Census, the U.S. Bureau of Census was able to put together a large geospatial database, using interpolated street geocoding.
+Because the mail-out/mail-back technique was so successful in the 1980 census, the U.S. Bureau of Census was able to put together a large geospatial database, using interpolated street geocoding.
 This database – along with the Census' nationwide coverage of households – allowed for the birth of TIGER (Topologically Integrated Geographic Encoding and Referencing).

 Containing address ranges instead of individual addresses, TIGER has since been implemented in nearly all geocoding software platforms used today.
-By the end of the 1990 Census, TIGER "contained a latitude/longitude-coordinate for more than 30 million feature intersections and endpoints and nearly 145 million feature 'shape' points that defined the more than 42 million feature segments that outlined more than 12 million polygons."
+By the end of the 1990 census, TIGER "contained a latitude/longitude-coordinate for more than 30 million feature intersections and endpoints and nearly 145 million feature 'shape' points that defined the more than 42 million feature segments that outlined more than 12 million polygons."

 TIGER was the breakthrough for "big data" geospatial solutions.